- ICH GCP

 In PAH the 6MWT is used to evaluate patients' response to treatment, with an increase in 6MWT distance of greater than 42 m being considered a clinically significant improvement .
 Furthermore, change in 6MWT distance correlates with VO2 max, NYHA class and mortality in those patients, providing an objective assessment of disease progression, prognosis and response to treatment.
 It is a universally accepted test as it is safe and easily performed by the patient.

-Given the current circumstances, the PH clinic in Oxford and other cardiovascular outpatient clinics are recommending patients to use the Timed Walk app, the results of which are being used by the clinical team to assess patients in addition to their symptoms and general well-being.
+Given the circumstances during the pandemic period, the PH clinic in Oxford and other cardiovascular outpatient clinics were recommending patients to use the Timed Walk app, the results of which were being used by the clinical team to assess patients in addition to their symptoms and general well-being.
 This is felt to be more appealing to the patients, and would reduce the time spent in hospital on the day of their outpatient appointment.
 The app only allows outdoor tests (as these proved to be more reliable and practical) and to share 6MWT data via email if patients want to.

 Study Type